dbfucsd/dbf-website/README.md

-This repo is a backup/copy of the code for the dbf website hosted at https://dbf.ucsd.edu/.
-Editing this repo will not actually change the live website, and the code in this repo and may not be completely up to date.
-This is strictly a backup in case we screw up badly with the live version.
+This repo is the source of the UCSD DBF website TBD_LINK.
+The website is currently hosted using github pages and tied to the domain name reserved through TBD.
+For info about how to edit the website refer to this guide:

-For information on how to edit the live website please reach out to @jdweak or @schrodingerscat9010 in the dbf discord.
+If you still have questions about the website reach out to @jdweak on the dbf discord.

-TODO: Pretty sure we are unable to directly connect a github repo to the live site due to firewall/network restrictions, need to confirm with ITS. -jdweak